sangsomwork/Crimestats_SF/index.md

 ## Crime incidents as a function of time
 ![](https://sangsomwork.github.io/Crimestats_SF/Timeseries.png)
 This plot shows the number of incidents occuring in each category as a function of hour of the day (0 indicates 12 AM and 23 indicates 11 PM).
 Here we see that the number of incidents has a sinusoid-like behavior as a function of time.
 Larceny, Narcotic, and Assault incidents related incidents reach a high value between 6 -10pm, and reach a low between 2- 5 am.
+The dashed lines are trendlines that I fit to the curves using Polynomial fitting of order 4.
+This helps to highlight a smooth trend over the noisy curves.

 ## Crime as a function of geographic location during peak hours
 ![](https://sangsomwork.github.io/Crimestats_SF/Map.png)